 I am a Lecturer in Physical and Theoretical Chemistry at Trinity.
-I also currently hold Lectureships at two other Oxford colleges, Merton and Magdalen, as well as teaching undergraduates at New College.
-I studied for my MChem degree at Magdalen College (2008-2012) before moving to New College for a DPhil in Physical and Theoretical Chemistry under the supervision of Professor Stuart Mackenzie.
+I also currently hold Lectureships at three other Oxford colleges: Merton, Magdalen, and New College.
+I studied for my MChem degree at Magdalen College (2008-2012) before moving to New College for a DPhil in Physical and Theoretical Chemistry under the supervision of Professor Stuart Mackenzie, which I completed in 2016.

-At Trinity, I teach part of the undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
-I give tutorials for small groups of students to discuss the lecture course material in more detail.
-I also give problem classes and revision classes in larger groups, to cover the more numerical aspects of each topic.
+My position at Trinity involves teaching all aspects of the undergraduate Physical Chemistry course, from Prelims (1st Year) to Final Honours School (3rd Year).
+I hold tutorials for small groups of students where we discuss the lecture course material in more detail.
+We also meet in larger groups for problems classes to cover the more numerical aspects of each topic, and I offer thematic revision classes to prepare each group of students for their respective exams.
+I am also the Director of Studies for Chemistry students in their second and third year at Trinity.

 My research is concerned with the photochemical spin dynamics of proteins, suggested to be the basis of the magnetic sense in some animals.
 It has involved the development of a range of highly sensitive optical cavity-enhanced techniques to detect very small changes in reactivity caused by an external magnetic field.